odicforcesounds/devblog/docs/about_me.md

 - I love to learn about new things
 - I love to learn about old things
 - I love woman
-- I love people who use of "Good Sense"
+- I love people make the use of "Good Sense"
-- I love almost humor styles
+- I love almost all humor styles
 - I love when humanity is able to laught without reacting (That is Intelligence)

 ## About me and God